cucumber/tag-expressions/python/DEVELOPMENT.rst

 To run the tests, use::

     $ tox -e py39     # Run tests in a virtual environment with python3.9
-    $ tox -e py27     # Run tests in a virtual environment with python2.7

 SEE ALSO: